 Following these best practices along with continually adapting to Instagram’s rapid changes is integral to your brand’s success in the digital age.
 If you need help, our digital team is just an email or phone call away—so you can focus more on that half marathon.

-Alex is the magic behind the curtain for the AOR account team.
-She helps keep projects on track and ensures the team is prepared for all meetings and travel.
+Alex is the magic behind the curtain for the AOR team and acts as a bridge between client services and the creative team.
+She helps keep projects on track and coordinates internal resources.
+Her priority is making all her people happy.

-Alex came to AOR fresh from Colorado State University with a BS in Business Administration with a concentration in marketing.
+Alex graduated from Colorado State University with a BS in Business Administration with a concentration in marketing.